 Summary: The Greek does not give one permission to avoid the obvious implication of the text: The world will always have sin and poverty, so focus on Jesus' death and resurrection.
 If anything, the Greek simply amplifies the language to support this conclusion!
 In the 20th century, the Lutheran church made an error by so focusing on Jesus' death and resurrection that we avoided all together the nasty business of calling the world to action (see 1930s in Germany for the ultimate example of this.)
 I wonder if in this century we have strayed too far in the other direction and once again, need to hear this passage.
-Yes, young adults and seekers want to see the church involved in social service if not action.
+Yes, young adults and seekers want to see the church involved and leading the way in social service .
 But ultimately our gift to the world and our passion must be Christ crucified and resurrected.
 (Okay, okay, now that you've read that, I confess I have a bit of good stuff about serving others in the Greek blog)

 εξ ("six", 12.1) The whole verse that includes the word "six" is foreshadowing.
 Six is the penultimate number in the bible; on the sixth day Jesus died (Friday).
 This is a penultimate story, one that points toward a bigger story, namely, the events that follow.
 If you don't buy the "six" thing, John spells it out: Before the Passover...after Lazarus had been raised from the dead.
 Big events are ahead!

 δειπνον ("feast", 12:2) This word can mean "main meal", but also "feast."
 (See NIV translation: